jonlpersson/ed-latimore/site/_posts/2020-11-15-8-reasons-to-push-through-the-pain.md

 5. Not all pain is the same
 6. Emotional pain is follows the same rules
 7. You risk chronic pain by avoiding acute pain
-8. There's a difference between being hurt and injured
+8. There’s a difference between being hurt and injured

 The best and worst things in life walk hand in hand.
 There is no pleasure without pain.
 The more you seek to avoid one, the more you forfeit the experience of the other.